-HOUSING ELEMENT EVALUATION Implements Which Policy(ies) Objective Achievements Evaluation HE 4.2.1 Buy down rental units within a project built to provide units for the extremely low income level SHRA bought down the affordability of 41 of the 102 units in the Arbor Creek project which was constructed in 2013.
+HOUSING ELEMENT EVALUATION Program Implements Which Policy(ies) Objective Achievements Evaluation D-21.
+ELI Buy-down Program HE 4.2.1 Buy down rental units within a project built to provide units for the extremely low income level SHRA bought down the affordability of 41 of the 102 units in the Arbor Creek project which was constructed in 2013.
 Since that time, there have not been sufficient funds generated by the Affordable Housing Ordinance for this program, especially given the other funding priorities.
 Most affordable housing developers already include units for extremely low income levels in affordable housing projects in order to compete for State funding.
 Therefore, this program is no longer necessary.
 The objective partially achieved during the planning period and will be discontinued.
-HE 4.2.2 Prevent the loss of units in SHRA's public housing stock.
-From 2013 through 2020, 19 single family homes have been removed from SHRA's public housing stock and all 19 have been sold to quailed first-time homebuyers as part of the Welcome Home Program.
+D-22.
+No Net Loss Goal in Annual Contribution Contract (ACC) Units HE 4.2.2 Prevent the loss of units in SHRA's public housing stock.
+From 2013 through 2019, 22 single family homes have been removed from SHRA's public housing stock.
+Of those homes, 13 were sold to quailed first-time homebuyers as part of the Welcome Home Program.
 The objective partially achieved during the planning period and will be updated.
-HE 4.2.3 Ensure availability and choice of housing for extremely low-income households.
+D-23.
+Project-Based Rental Subsidies such as Housing Choice Voucher Program HE 4.2.3 Ensure availability and choice of housing for extremely low-income households.
 The number of extremely low income families housed with assistance from the Housing Choice Voucher Program has steadily increased from 11,600 in 2014 to 12,500 in 2018.
 The objective has been achieved.
 This program will be amended to distinguish between Project-Based Rental Subsidies and Housing Choice Vouchers and continued.
-Implements Which Policy(ies) HE 4.2.1 HE 4.2.2 Prevent the loss of units in SHRA's public housing stock.
-Prevent the loss of units in SHRA's public housing stock.
-HE 4.2.1 Buy down rental units within a project built to provide units for the extremely low income level SHRA bought down the affordability of 41 of the 102 units in the Arbor Creek project which was constructed in 2013.
-Since that time, there have not been sufficient funds generated by the Affordable Housing Ordinance for this program, sepecially given the other funding priorities.
-Most affordable housing projects in order to compete for State funding.
-Therefore, this program is no longer necessary.
-HE 4.2.2 Prevent the loss of units in SHRA's public housing stock.
-From 2013 through 2020, 19 single family homes have been removed from SHRA's public housing stock and all 19 have been sold to qualled first-time homebuyers as part of the Welcome Home Program.
-The number of extremely low income families housed with assistance from the Housing Choice Voucher Program has steadily increased from 11,600 in
+Sub-Strategy HE-4.3: Enforcement of Anti-Dis scrimination Programs

-HOUSING ELEMENT EVALUATION Program Implements Which Policy(ies) Objective Achievements Evaluation Policy HE 4.3.1: The County shall continue to Commission and/or other fair housing enforc as those operated by the Human Ri ghts and Fair Housing D-24.
+HOUSING ELEMENT EVALUATION Program Implements Which Policy(ies) Objective Achievements Evaluation Policy HE 4.3.1: The County shall continue to Commission and/or other fair housing enforce as those operated by the Human Ri ghts and Fair Housing D-24.
 Distribute Information on Fair Housing HE 4.3.1 Increase the level of public awareness regarding housing discrimination.
 The program refers to former Regional Human Rights and Fair Housing Commission which was replaced with the Renters Helpline.
 The County contracts with Sacramento Self-Help Housing, Inc. (SSHH) and several subconsultants to provide the Renters Helpline.
 SSHH markets the program through social media, community events, bus advertisements, and radio advertisements.
 Renters Helpline information is also disseminated by County staff at the building assistance center, by Code Enforcement staff during rental housing inspections, and by 311 staff.
 In addition, the County maintains a Fair Housing webpage with information about the Renters Helpline.
 This program will be amended to reference the Renters Helpline.
 It will be combined with D-25 and continued.
 D-25.
 Referring Complaints of Housing Discrimination HE 4.3.1 Increase the resolution of housing complaints and reduce housing discrimination.
 During the 2015-2016 contract year, the Renters Helpline received 7,182 calls countywide, 3,076 (43%) of which were from the unincorporated County.
 The Renters Helpline completed 61 dispute resolutions countywide, 48 (79%) of which were from the unincorporated County.
 63 cases were opened for investigation for potential fair housing violations countywide, 58 (92%) of which were from the unincorporated This program will be amended to reference the Renters Helpline.
 It will be combined with D-24 and continued.